Donna and Kevin Cox

 In 2006 we moved to Brook, within Dartmoor National Park on the edge of the high moor, near Buckfastleigh.
 Our intention was to manage the land, around 150 acres, for the benefit of its wildlife by enhancing and creating a range of habitats to support a diversity of species.

 Just over half of the land is ancient woodland, the other half pasture.
 In the woodland we set about removing acres of rhododendron and conifer plantations and recoppicing areas of old coppice.
 This has seen a return of woodland flora in spring; carpets of Bluebells and ferns, Dogs’ mercury, Wood- sorrell, Bugle, Ramsons, Wood Avens, Bilberry, Sanicle, Wood Sage, Cow Wheat and many other plants.
 All these have returned because of the extra light now reaching the woodland floor.
 Nest boxes specifically for pied fly-catchers were put up.
-There were none when we arrived and 22 pairs successfully occupied them in 2019.
+There were none when we arrived and 118 chicks were successfully fledged in 2020.

 In order to support more biodiversity we have created a mosaic of habitats.
 Planting a kilometre of native hedging in fields that didn’t have any, creating orchards and ponds.
 Bramble patches and gorse scrub are an important part of the mix.

-Four fields that looked promising with a good range of species were put into hay meadow management.
+Four fields that looked promising, that already had some wildflowers, were put into hay meadow management.
 Cut for hay and grazed in the autumn by cows, these grasslands are becoming more species-rich each year.
 Cutting and baling annually is bringing more floristic diversity, fantastic for pollinators, but we also accept it’s cataclysmic for some insects.
 Therefore a large swathe is left uncut in the centre of each field, along with the margins.
-This allows for some insects, like grasshoppers, to complete their lifecycle including grasshoppers and certain species of butterfly.
+These act as refuges, so that some insects get to complete their lifecycle including grasshoppers and certain species of butterfly.
 The hay meadows are grazed down in the autumn and the livestock tend to eat the new growth from the hay cut first, turning to the uncut areas second.

 The jewel in the crown is a wet meadow.